fmaymone/timeslot-api/README.md

 ### [VCR](https://github.com/vcr/vcr)

-The specs use the vcr gem (and webmock), which records external requests on the first run and on previous runs always returns this response.
+The specs uses the vcr gem (and webmock gem), which records external requests on the first run and on previous runs always returns this response.
 This makes that specs faster and allows them to be run offline, but also hides if there had been changes in the external API which breaks the comunication.